 level of consciousness that created it.

-At the moment, I offer an Introduction which gives an overview of what Benevolent Leadership is and allows for time to ask questions.
-The other type of workshop combines Benevolent Leadership with subject areas such as personal and family life, small business, or the earth.
+At the moment, I offer introductory workshops which give an overview of what Benevolent Leadership is and allows for time to ask questions.
+Usually, they are a combination of Benevolent Leadership with subject areas such as personal and family life, small business, or the earth.